vfulco/twilio_server/README.md

 #### Server
 Run `sudo python run.py` in a screen/tmux session or with nohup.
 #### Client
-Enter `http://yoursite.tld/twilioendpoint` to have messages sent to the server
+Enter `http://yoursite.tld/twilioendpoint` into as the TwiML endpoint for your Twilio number's messages to have the messages sent to the server.

-Browse/cUrl/whatever `http://yoursite.tld/messages/<account_sid>` to retreive messages for that account
+Browse/cUrl/whatever `http://yoursite.tld/messages/<account_sid>` to retreive messages for that account.

 ## Requirements
 * Python 2.7.x